The power of convenience as an influencer and motivator of outcomes is enormous and should never be underestimated.

 However, one person in particular pointed out via email that I failed to mention that the reason why fundraisers and marketing staff are curious about these tools (and some are implementing them) is because they are so darn convenient for both donors and organizational staff.

-Although there are risks associated with using online will-writing platforms to gain legacy commitments, donors are much more likely to skip thinking about them because of the convenience factor associated with using the tools.
+Although there are risks associated with using online will-writing platforms to gain legacy commitments, donors are much more likely to skip thinking about them because of the convenience factor associated with using these kinds of end of life planning tools.

 Staff: Fundraisers / Marketers